Letham Grange Golf Club History

 The Letham Grange Old course was designed by Donald Steel, and opened by the legendary Sir Henry Cotton in 1987.
 At 6,968 yards off the Tiger Tees, the course is arguably the longest inland course in the north east of Scotland.
 In 1992 a shorter course, The Glens (5,528 yards) was opened.

 The Letham Grange Hotel & Golf Resort closed in early 2011 following an unresolved and lengthy dispute between a former owner and the liquidator.
-However, they were reopened less than two months later under the management of Letham Grange Golf Club thanks to the impressive efforts of keen members who often worked on a voluntary basis at the Golf Desk and out on the Golf Course.
+However, the golf courses were reopened less than two months later under the management of Letham Grange Golf Club thanks to the impressive efforts of keen members who often worked on a voluntary basis at the Golf Desk and out on the Golf Course.

 Letham Grange Golf Club has been operating as a fully functional golf club for over 30 years.
 During that period 17 men and 21 ladies have had the honour of leading their respective sections of the club.